 5. Facebook (Android, iOS)

-Facebook Dating, first unveiled back in 2018, launched in the U.S. in 2019 after test runs in other countries.
 An opt-in part of the social network, Facebook Dating focuses on helping you find long-term relationships, not hook-ups.
 You access the Dating section from within Facebook's mobile app, setting up a Dating profile that's separate from your regular Facebook profile.
 From there, Facebook finds matches for you based on your preferences, interests and activities on the social networking site.

 Facebook won't suggest matches among people you already know on Facebook, unless you use the service's Secret Crush feature in which you can select up to nine Facebook friends or Instagram followers you have an interest in.
 If they also express an interest in you via Secret Crush, Facebook will match you up.

-You're currently able to add Instagram posts to your Facebook Dating profile as well as share Facebook and Instagram stories.
+You can add Instagram posts to your Facebook Dating profile as well as share Facebook and Instagram stories.
 Like other dating services, Facebook Dating is adding the ability to make video calls to your would-be sweetie, using the company's Messenger app.

 6. Grindr (Android; iOS)